 The school day is 8:45am to 2:45pm on Monday, Tuesday, Wednesday and Friday.
 Thursday hours are 8:45am to 1:45pm.
 Students are transported to and from school by their public school district.
 Students are provided a well-balanced hot lunch each day.
 Students are met at the bus each morning by New Connections Academy staff and again escorted back to the bus at the end of the day

-Referrals can be made directly to New Connections Academy Principal, Dr. Kimberly Moore.
+Referrals can be made directly to New Connections Academy Educational Director, Ms. Cook.
 Tuition is paid by the local public school district according to the rate set by the Illinois Purchased Care Review Board.